ManiMajd89/SeamCarver-C-Content-Aware-Image-Resizer/README.md

 Seam carving is a technique introduced in 2007 to reduce image size while minimizing perceptual distortion.
 Instead of uniformly shrinking the image, it identifies and removes **low-energy vertical seams**—paths of connected pixels from top to bottom that are least important according to a **dual-gradient energy function**.

 This project processes raw RGB images stored in `.bin` files and performs multiple iterations of seam removal.
-It was implemented as part of coursework for **ESC190H1F – Programming Fundamentals** at the **University of Toronto**.

 ---

 ## Key Concepts